Forex Trading in India: A Complete Guide for Beginners in 2023

 Forex trading in India is legal, but with some restrictions.
 According to the Reserve Bank of India (RBI), Indian residents can trade forex in the following ways:

-• Trade currency pairs involving the Indian rupee (INR) with a registered Indian broker on a recognized stock exchange, such as the National Stock Exchange (NSE), the Bombay Stock Exchange (BSE), or the Metropolitan Stock Exchange (MSE).
+1. Trading with Indian Rupee: Indians can trade currency pairs that include the Indian Rupee (INR).
+This is done through registered brokers on recognized stock exchanges like the National Stock Exchange (NSE), Bombay Stock Exchange (BSE), or Metropolitan Stock Exchange (MSE).

-• Trade any currency pair with an offshore broker, but only through a Liberalized Remittance Scheme (LRS) account, which allows Indian residents to remit up to $250,000 per financial year for any permissible current or capital account transaction.
+3. Offshore Trading through LRS: Trading with offshore brokers is possible via a Liberalized Remittance Scheme (LRS) account.
+This scheme allows Indian residents to remit up to $250,000 per financial year for permissible transactions.

 Important Forex Trading Terms